uxlfoundation/oneAPI-spec/source/elements/element_list.rst

 ..
 ..
 SPDX-License-Identifier: CC-BY-4.0

-- :ref:`sycl-section`: oneAPI's core language for programming accelerators and multiprocessors.
-SYCL allows developers to reuse code across hardware targets (CPUs and accelerators such as GPUs and FPGAs) and tune for a specific architecture
 - :ref:`oneDPL-section`: A companion to the DPC++ Compiler for programming oneAPI devices with APIs from C++ standard library, Parallel STL, and extensions.